EU VAT and E-Commerce Sales: 10 Common Misconceptions Clarified

 Misconception 1: New Rules Affect All E-Commerce Sellers

-Although the e-trade VAT package introduces a ways-accomplishing adjustment that each EU and non-EU seller must know, its scope is confined to business-to-consumer (B2C) conditions.
-The new regulations will affect any supplier who (1) sells items and offerings to consumers in the EU and (2) is concerned (even in a roundabout way) within the delivery of the products.
-If your clients are VAT-registered businesses or deal with the transport of the products themselves, you do not need to fear approximately the brand new provisions.
+Although the e-trade VAT package introduces a way-accomplishing adjustment that each EU and non-EU seller must know, its scope is confined to business-to-consumer (B2C) conditions.
+The new regulations will affect any supplier who (1) sells items and offerings to consumers in the EU and (2) is concerned (even in a roundabout way) with the delivery of the products.
+If your clients are VAT-registered businesses or deal with the transport of the products themselves, you do not need to fear the brand new provisions.

 Misconception 2: One-Stop Shop is Mandatory